Jennifer Felder, Ph.D

 Aric Prather, PhD

-Alison Hartman, B.A., is the Project Director for the REST Study.
+Alison Hartman, B.A., was the Project Director for the REST Study from 2016-2018.
+Alison is currently pursuing her PhD at Drexel University in women's health psychology, with a particular focus on stress, sleep, and depression in perinatal women.
 In 2015, Alison earned her bachelor's degree in Philosophy-Neuroscience-Psychology from Washington University in St. Louis.
 Her research interests are in maternal mental health and women's reproductive health.

 Angad is a sophomore at UC Berkeley currently pursuing a degree in psychology.
 He is specifically interested in how changing mind and behavior can contribute to better overall health.
 In his free time, Angad enjoys hiking, cooking, and music.
 After graduation he hopes to continue his education and pursue a career in the medical field.